-- Exploration and evaluation activities on Authority to Prospect 2037 and 2038 (ATP2037 and ATP2038 respectively), consisting of successfully drilling Canyon 1 and Canyon 2 wells.
+- Exploration and evaluation activities on Authority to Prospect 2037 and 2038 (ATP 2037 and ATP 2038), consisting of successfully drilled Canyon 1 and Canyon 2 wells and the planning of the Canyon-1H re-entry, drilling of a horizontal section and multi-stage fracture-stimulation and flowback campaign.
 ATP 2037 and ATP 2038 are located approximately 30km west of Tara, in the Western Downs Region of Queensland, Australia.
-The consolidated entity holds 100% interest in these tenements. - Development of the Bennett Oil project in Petroleum Lease 17 (PL17), located in the Bennett and Leichardt Fields, near the Surat Basin in Queensland, Australia.
-The consolidated entity holds 100% interest in this tenement.
+The consolidated entity holds 100% interest in these tenements. - Strategic review and assessment of the Bennett Oil project in Petroleum Lease 17 (PL17), located in the Bennett and Leichardt Fields, near the Surat Basin in Queensland, Australia.
+The company is engaging with industry for farm-in partners.